ljh9448/Data-Bootcamp-Midterm/README.md

 3. Lucas Huang:  ljh9448@nyu.edu

 ## Project Overview
-**Goal:** Use team level advanced metrics from the 2021–22 season to understand what best explains following season's outcomes, proxied by 2022–23 win percentages.
+**Goal:** Use team level advanced stats to understand what best explains following season's outcomes.

-We combine NBA Stats API advanced metrics (offense/defense) with opponent/defensive indicators and an external age feature from Kaggle, then explore correlation structure and targeted interactions.
+We combine NBA Stats API advanced metrics (offense/defense) with opponent/defensive indicators and an external age feature from Kaggle, to explore correlation structures and targeted interactions.

 **Key questions:**
-- Which 2021–22 factors (e.g., NET_RATING, OFF_RATING, EFG_PCT, DREB_PCT) are most associated with 2022–23 Win %?
+- Which factors (e.g., NET_RATING, OFF_RATING, EFG_PCT, DREB_PCT) are most associated with future Win %?
 - Do these relationships differ between the East and West?
 - Do domain-motivated interactions (e.g., shooting × rebounding, pace × opponent efficiency) add signals to future performance?